MonadicSystems/hypergres/Hypermedia.md

 - Making sure that certain states are reachable/unreachable from another state
 - Making sure that certain states are correct
 - Fine grained testing
 - Playback/Rewind debugging.
-Reverting to that last state.
+Reverting to the previous state

 The first state is the first page that user goes to.
 The landing page.
 This would be the first node in your state transition graph.